 Cultures may use various symbols to represent feelings, instructions, events, visions, hopes, beliefs and much more.
 Language is the vehicle, an auditory and visual symbol, to convey the various messages.

-While it is undeniable that language is important in learning a new culture, there are many other elements which can help you gain knowledge about the new culture.
-Of the many elements that make up a culture, there are two essential areas that can help a cultural newbie to better understand and adapt into the new culture.
+While language is vital in learning a new culture, many other elements can help you gain knowledge about the new culture.
+Of the many aspects that make up a culture, two essential areas can help a cultural newbie better understand and adapt to the new culture.

-Another important component are the social structures.
-Social structures are how a group of people, either family, community, workplace or even a nation, chooses to organise themselves and regulate individual behaviours based on rules and principles that are formally or informally established.
-Social structures focus on the organisation of relationships and its patterns.
-On a macro level, some examples are the economic, legal, political, educational, healthcare systems and many others.
+Another critical component is the social structures.
+Social structures are how a group chooses to organise themselves and set rules to guide people's behaviour.
+The groups of people can be family, community, workplace or even a nation.
+The rules of conduct and organisation of the group can be formally or informally established.
+Social structures focus on the organisation of relationships.
+Some examples are the economic, legal, political, educational, healthcare systems, and many others on a macro level.

-On a more micro level, let’s say within the workplace, it’ll be the relationship between the various roles.
+On a more micro level, it'll be the relationships between the various roles within the workplace.
 When in a new cultural environment, observe and ask:

 - How are the decisions executed?